wwu-pi/acse-hotel-room-reservation-system/README.md

   * the DDL has been polished manually
 4. HotelUMLClassDiagramWithStereotypes
   * is a Papyrus project with a UML class diagram of the HRRS and with a corresponding UML profile
   * the project name must not contain blanks (or special characters)

+## Installation instructions

+* Open the build path of the `Hotel Java` project, switch to the `Libraries` tab and edit the `swt.jar` library location according to your platform (packages are provided for Windows, Linux, and MacOS)
+* Repeat these steps for the `Hotel Java DAO` project